 By Jesse Robitaille

-This is the first story in a two-part series on CAPEX 22, an international exhibition to be held in Toronto in 2022.
+This is the first story in a two-part series on CAPEX 22, an international exhibition coming to Toronto in June 2022.

-When the world’s first one-frame stamp championship comes to Toronto in 2022, it will mark Canada’s first international exhibition in more than a quarter century.
+When the world’s first One-Frame Stamp Championship kicks off in Toronto in June 2022, it will mark Canada’s first international exhibition in more than a quarter-century.

 Coming to the Metro Toronto Convention Centre (MTCC) on June 9-12, 2022, CAPEX 22 will be Canada’s fifth international show since 1951.
-Each of the previous four shows was also held in Toronto, but the major difference with CAPEX 22 is its World One-Frame Stamp Championship—something that’s never been done before.
+Each of the previous four shows was also held in Toronto, but the major difference is CAPEX 22 is a World One-Frame Stamp Championship—something that’s never been done before.

 “It is a big deal,” said David McLaughlin, chair of the Royal Philatelic Society of Canada (RPSC) international liaison committee, who added single-frame exhibiting “was only introduced about 25 years ago.”